Gulf Cooperation Council–United Kingdom Free Trade Agreement: Background

 Minister of Industry, Commerce and Tourism for Bahrain, Zayed Al Zayani hoped that the two sides could complete negotiations by the "end of this year or the middle of next year," in January 2022.

 In June 2021, International trade secretary Anne-Marie Trevelyan stated that the agreement would target a £1.6bn annual boost to the UK economy, and that the agreement would be a comprehensive FTA that will cover manufactured goods and agricultural produce to financial and digital services.

-In 2023, the UK signed a Memorandum of understanding with the United Arab Emirates in regards to financial services.
+In 2023, the UK signed a Memorandum of understanding with the United Arab Emirates relating to financial services.
+On 4 July 2023, Bahrain announced plans to invest £1 billion in the UK as a preliminary move to strengthen ties related to financial services as part of the potential new trade deal.